Frequently Asked Questions

 If you are applying to programs beginning in the following September session or later, you will have to wait until the new application cycle opens at OCAS (October 1) and start a new $95 application.

-For more information on programs requiring English or mathematics skills assessment, and to find out how to book your assessment, visit the Test Centre website.
+For more information on programs requiring mathematics skills assessment, and to find out how to book your assessment, visit the Test Centre web page.